Peter Alvares

 Peter Augustus Alvares (1908–1975) was an Indian politician.
-He was the first Member of Parliament from North Goa Lok Sabha constituency (then Panjim), after liberation of Goa from Portuguese rule in 1962.
+He was the second and first elected Member of Parliament from North Goa Lok Sabha constituency (then Panjim), after Indian annexation of Goa from Portuguese rule in 1962.
 He served as president of All India Railwaymen's Federation from 1968 to 1973 and was its general secretary from 1957 to 1968.

 Early life

-Peter Augustus Alvares was born on 31 March 1908 in Parra, Bardez, Goa.
+Peter Augustus Alvares was born on 31 March 1908 in Parra, Bardez, Goa, to Augustus John Vincent Alvares.
+He began his career working for the Port Trust of India but resigned from his position to join the Indian independence movement.
+In 1942, he participated in the Quit India Movement, for which he was arrested and sentenced to two years of imprisonment.

-Goa liberation movement
+Goan independence movement

-Alvares encouraged many volunteers in Bombay to work in hiding from Goa for its freedom.
+Alvares encouraged many volunteers in Bombay to work in hiding from Goa for its independence.

 From 1953 onwards, Alvares was the president of the National Congress (Goa) (NCG).
+He was later a member of the Praja Socialist Party.

+Between 1953 and 1955, he served as the Vice-President of the National Congress (Goa).
+He later led the Goa Vimochan Sahayak Samiti, an organization dedicated to coordinating aid for the Goan independence movement.

-Alvares was a member of the Praja Socialist Party.
-He helped organise the satyagraha on 15 August 1954, assembling three groups of about 15 satygrahis each who marched to three different parts on the border of Goa.
+On 26 January 1955, he led a group of Satyagrahis into Goa through Castle Rock.
+Later that year, on 15 August 1955, he helped organise the satyagraha on 15 August 1954, assembling three groups of about 15 satygrahis each who marched to three different parts on the border of Goa.
+Due to these activities, the Portuguese authorities filed a chargesheet against him, and he was sentenced in absentia to 18 years of imprisonment.

 In June 1957, Alvares was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
 Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Evágrio Jorge, Vishwanath Lawande, Gerald Pereira, Rama Hegde, Pundalik Gaitonde and Purushottam Kakodkar.

+Trade unionism

+Alvares was a leader in the Indian labour movement, particularly within the railway sector.
+He was a founding member of the Great Indian Peninsular (GIP) Railway Union and other railway unions.
+In 1956, at a convention in Nagpur, he was appointed as the Assistant General Secretary of the All India Railwaymen's Federation (AIRF), later rising to the position of President of the organization.